 A wave-1 pattern is present with enhanced (suppressed) convection generally over the Eastern (Western) Hemisphere.
-Much of the anomalous divergence and convection near Madagascar is locally enhanced due to Tropical Cyclone Dumazile.
-Positive anomalies (brown contours) indicate unfavorable conditions for precipitation Negative anomalies (green contours) indicate favorable conditions for precipitation 200-hPa Vector Wind Anomalies (m s-1) Note that shading denotes the zonal wind anomaly Blue shades: Easterly anomalies Red shades: Westerly anomalies Cross-equator flow interactions continued over the eastern Pacific during the last 10 days, along with a highly amplified pattern across the midlatitudes in the Western Hemisphere.
-Anomalies were overall very weak across the Eastern Hemisphere, with a weak divergent signal over eastern Africa and the western Indian Ocean apparent in the most recent analysis.
+The areas of enhanced convection over the Indian Ocean and Maritime Continent are potential areas of tropical cyclone formation over the next week.
+Positive anomalies (brown contours) indicate unfavorable conditions for precipitation Negative anomalies (green contours) indicate favorable conditions for precipitation 200-hPa Vector Wind Anomalies (m s-1)

+Note that shading denotes the zonal wind anomaly Blue shades: Easterly anomalies Red shades: Westerly anomalies Cross-equator flow interactions continued over the eastern Pacific during the last 10 days, along with a highly amplified pattern across the midlatitudes in the Western Hemisphere.
+Upper-level wind anomalies were generally weak across the Eastern Hemisphere, with a weak divergent signal over eastern Africa and the western Indian Ocean apparent in the most recent analysis.

-200-hPa Zonal Wind Anomalies (m s-1) Westerly anomalies (orange/red shading) represent anomalous west-to-east flow Easterly anomalies (blue shading) represent anomalous east-to-west flow Low-frequency westerly anomalies remained in place east of 140E starting in October, with the exception of a brief period of easterlies in late October.
+200-hPa Zonal Wind Anomalies (m s-1) Westerly anomalies (orange/red shading) represent anomalous west-to-east flow

+Easterly anomalies (blue shading) represent anomalous east-to-west flow Low-frequency westerly anomalies remained in place east of 140E starting in October, with the exception of a brief period of easterlies in late October.
 There is also some recent evidence of easterlies over the far Eastern Hemisphere over the last week or so that appear to have extratropical sourcing.
 In mid-December anomalous easterlies developed east of the Date Line, replacing the westerly anomalies that had been generally present since October.
 Strong anomalous westerlies that formed in early January just west of the Date Line propagated eastward, consistent with a strong MJO event during this period.
-Most recently, anomalous westerlies dominated the tropics, with strongest values over the Western Hemisphere.
-CDAS 200-hPa U Anoms.
-(5N-5S)
+More recently, relatively stationary anomalous westerlies have dominated most of the globe east of 100E.

 Weekly Heat Content Evolution in the Equatorial Pacific Oceanic Kelvin waves have alternating warm and cold phases.
 The warm phase is indicated by dashed lines.
 Downwelling and warming occur in the leading portion of a Kelvin wave, and upwelling and cooling occur in the trailing portion.
 Negative upper-ocean heat content anomalies have persisted in the central and eastern Pacific since late summer.
-A downwelling Kelvin wave associated with the intraseasonal signal has weakened the negative anomalies across the east-central Pacific during late January and early February.
-Another downwelling Kelvin wave appears to be leading to highly positive, eastwardpropagating anomalies near the Date Line.
+A downwelling Kelvin wave associated with the intraseasonal signal weakened the negative anomalies across the east-central Pacific during late January and early February.
+Another downwelling Kelvin wave is leading to highly positive, eastward-propagating anomalies near the Date Line.

 MJO Index -- Information The MJO index illustrated on the next several slides is the CPC version of the Wheeler and Hendon index (2004, hereafter WH2004).
 Wheeler M. and H. Hendon, 2004: An All-Season Real-Time Multivariate MJO Index: Development of an Index for Monitoring and Prediction, Monthly Weather Review, 132, 1917-1932.
 The methodology is very similar to that described in WH2004 but does not include the linear removal of ENSO variability associated with a sea surface temperature index.
 The methodology is consistent with that outlined by the U.S. CLIVAR MJO Working Group.
 Gottschalck et al. 2010: A Framework for Assessing Operational Madden-Julian Oscillation Forecasts: A CLIVAR MJO Working Group Project, Bull.
 Amer.
 Met.
 Soc., 91, 1247-1258.
 The index is based on a combined Empirical Orthogonal Function (EOF) analysis using fields of near-equatorially-averaged 850-hPa and 200-hPa zonal wind and outgoing longwave radiation (OLR).
-MJO Index - Recent Evolution The axes (RMM1 and RMM2) represent daily values of the principal components from the two leading modes The triangular areas indicate the location of the enhanced phase of the MJO Counter-clockwise motion is indicative of eastward propagation.
+MJO Index - Recent Evolution The axes (RMM1 and RMM2) represent daily values of the principal components from the two leading modes

+The triangular areas indicate the location of the enhanced phase of the MJO Counter-clockwise motion is indicative of eastward propagation.
 Large dot most recent observation.
-Distance from the origin is proportional to MJO strength Line colors distinguish different months The MJO has been crossing the Indian Ocean during the past week, while exhibiting some decrease in amplitude.
+Distance from the origin is proportional to MJO strength Line colors distinguish different months